curiousleo/sensei/README.md

 is by piping, or using the standard input.

-Each Sudoku is represented as a flat list of cell values, 81 chars long, as you would read them from the top left.
+Each Sudoku is represented as a flat list of cell values, 81 chars long, as you would read them from the top left, row by row.
 Example:

 	.94...13..............76..2.8..1.....32.........2...6.....5.4.......8..7..63.4..8